Chapter 41 – The Vietnam Cables Fiasco

 It was a typical piece of Canberra foreign affairs stupidity.

-With one brilliant master-stroke we would put ourselves in the center of the global diplomatic stage, seeking single-handedly to put an end to a saga that had been going on for decades, which had seen two great Western powers defeated and well over three million Vietnamese killed.
+With one brilliant master-stroke we would put ourselves in the centre of the global diplomatic stage, seeking single-handedly to put an end to a saga that had been going on for decades, which had seen two great Western powers defeated and well over three million Vietnamese killed.

 There were of course a few difficulties.
 One was the fact that by this time the Saigon government had ceased to exist – for all meaningful purposes.